 Formed as an informal industry working group in 2005, in 2007 OTA was recognized by the Internal Revenue Service (IRS) as a501c6 trade organization.
 In 2012 the IRS re-classified OTA as a 501c3 charitable organization.
-Operating independently through May 2017, OTA is now an initiative within the Internet Society (ISOC), a global non-profit with the mission to promote the open development, evolution, and use of the Internet for the benefit of all people throughout the world.
+OTA is now an initiative within the Internet Society (ISOC), a global non-profit with the mission to promote the open development, evolution, and use of the Internet for the benefit of all people throughout the world.
 OTA’s mission is to enhance online trust, user empowerment and innovation through convening multi-stakeholder initiatives, developing and promoting best practices, ethical privacy practices and data stewardship.

 OTA goals include: